virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-1-21-simple-website-tutorial-part-three.md

 Next we are going to cover installing a theme both locally and on Github Pages.
 This is so you can test your site locally and also have it work on Github Pages.
 I will be using my theme as an example for the next steps in this tutorial.
 However, you can apply the same steps to any of the themes I listed above.

 There are [a lot more themes available on Github](https://github.com/topics/jekyll-theme){:target="_blank"} that can be installed in the same way.
-Some themes don't support this method of installation; make sure you check the read me section (at the bottom of the github repo page) to see the installation instructions.
+Some themes don't support this method of installation; make sure you check the read me section (at the bottom of the Github repo page) to see the installation instructions.

 ### Installing a Jekyll theme ###
 This section will cover one method to install a Jekyll theme.
 This method will have the theme working on Github Pages and locally.
 It's simple while also making it easy to pull any updates to the theme or switch between themes in the future.